JetBrains/kotlin/INTEROP.md

 </div>

-where `kotlinReference` is the original wrapped reference (however it's type is `Any` so it may require casting).
+where `kotlinReference` is the original wrapped reference (however, it's type is `Any` so it may require casting).

-The created `StableRef` should eventually be manually disposed using `.dispose()` method to prevent memory leaks:
+The created `StableRef` should eventually be manually disposed using the `.dispose()` method to prevent memory leaks:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>